-With legalization of cannabis coming into effect in less than 50 days, we want you to be safe on the road.
+The legalization of cannabis comes into effect in less than 50 days.
+Here at CAA Niagara, we want you to be safe on the road.
 Yes, we know this is not a “new” issue and people have been driving high for years, but now that it’s becoming legal, it’s our job to reinforce the message, don’t drive high.

 Whatever you want to call it, weed, pot, ganja, herb, reefer, Mary Jane, bud, dank, it doesn’t mix with driving.
 Whether you smoke, vape or eat the stuff, its active ingredient, tetrahydrocannabinol (THC), travels through your body and into your brain, acting on areas that control pleasure, memory, concentration, motor control, coordination and sensory perception.
 You may experience slightly different effects from different forms of cannabis – dried leaf versus oil, for instance – when it comes to driving, none of that matters: impairment is impairment.